 4. Early Morning Wake-Ups

 If you notice that your child wakes up earlier than usual in the morning, then sleep regression is setting in.
-The wake-ups commonly seen during sleep regression is 5:00 am to 5:30 am, as compared to the normal 6:00 am to 7:00 am.
+The wake-ups commonly seen during sleep regression are 5:00 to 5:30 am, compared to the normal 6:00 am to 7:00 am.

 Your Guide for Addressing the 2.5 Year Sleep Regression Phase